AleksiLe/SteamProfileDataWebsite/README.md

 ```
 $ python3 main.py
 ```
-You see from the command line which addresses the server started and by going to that address from a browser you can access the webpage.
+You see from the command line in which addresses the server started and by going to that address from a browser you can access the webpage.
 ## Future

 Perhaps login for users to study that area or get more data from steam's API.
 The visual presentation needs upgrade at least.